Inventory

 Only CSV files are supported, and the device import must contain the Device Name in the first column to allow the record to match.

-Used to export inventory data from the device to a .txt file.
+Export Used to export inventory data from the device to a .txt file.

 Discovery: View Inventory AttributesDiscovery: View Inventory Attributestt

-The information contained in the tables making up the inventory of the device joined to the Syxsense console is populated through an inventory scan.
+The information contained in the tables making up the inventory of the device joined to the Absolute console is populated through an inventory scan.
 Inventory Scans are by default set to run once per day.
 This value can be changed by visiting Settings Inventory Frequency, and then modifying the value found there.
-In addition to the daily (unless configured to a different schedule) scan, the inventory of a device will be updated whenever the device communicates with the Syxsense console when running a task sequence.
+In addition to the daily (unless configured to a different schedule) scan, the inventory of a device will be updated whenever the device communicates with the Absolute console when running a task sequence.

 It is possible to edit existing tables to create new functionality.
 This is done by creating custom fields.
 From the table of interest, select the Edit button.
 Custom field name and value can also be edited with double click.
 Select the 'Add Custom Field' to add a new field to the existing table, or double click an existing field to change its content.
 Once the content has been added or changed, save the changes.
 The field will now have an asterisk next to it, denoting that it was manually changed.

-Computer Table
+Computer

 The computer attribute table provides basic information concerning the currently selected endpoint.
 Below are a few of the key attributes associated with this table: